-- (a) The sector plan shall describe a set of criteria which, at minimum, meets the following requirements: - Third-party verification bodies shall be accredited in conformance with ISO 14064-3:2006 and ISO 14065:2013. - (2) A third-party verification body shall conduct verification of the implementing jurisdiction's sector plan in a manner that is consistent with the ISEAL Assuring Compliance with Social and Environmental Standards Code of Good Practice Version 2.0.
-(ISEAL Alliance 2018) - (3) The implementing jurisdiction's sector plan must include requirements for third-party verification bodies, including a requirement that third-party verification bodies must include individuals with demonstrated expertise through at least 2 years of professional experience and/or an advanced degree in the following fields: - (A) Forestry, with expertise in field-based forestry and licensing from a state, province, national, or professional organization; - (B) Statistics or forest biometrics, with expertise in sampling design, forest inventory, growth and yield modeling; - (C) Remote sensing and/or spatially-explicit Geographic Information Systems (GIS); - (D) Social and/or cultural anthropology and/or social ecology, with expertise in ethnography, social science research, or sociocultural analysis; and - (E) Indigenous and human rights-; and - (F) Social and environmental standards, safeguards or operational policies in tropical forest jurisdictions. - (b) The verification team must identify all potential conflicts of interest and attest to a lack of conflict of interest through a disclosure process designed and implemented following the jurisdictional sector-based crediting program's conflict of interest requirements, and consistent with section 95979 of the California Capand-Trade Regulation.
+- assessments of compliance with social and environmental standards including that all verifications comply with the requirements and that potential risks to impartiality are assessed and measures are adopted to mitigate these risks. - (3) The implementing jurisdiction's sector plan must include requirements for third-party verification bodies, including a requirement that third-party verification bodies must include individuals with demonstrated expertise through at least 2 years of professional experience and /or an advanced degree in the following fields: - (A) Forestry, with expertise in field-based forestry and licensing from a state, province, national, or professional organization; - (B) Statistics or forest biometrics, with expertise in sampling design, forest inventory, growth and yield modeling; - (C) Remote sensing and/or spatially-explicit Geographic Information Systems (GIS); - (D) Social and/or cultural anthropology and/or social ecology, with expertise in ethnography, social science research, or sociocultural analysis; and - (E) Indigenous and human rights-; and - (F) Social and environmental standards, safeguards or operational policies in tropical forest jurisdictions. - (b) The verification team must identify all potential conflicts of interest and attest to a lack of conflict of interest through a disclosure process designed and implemented following the jurisdictional sector-based crediting program's conflict of interest requirements, and consistent with section 95979 of the California Capand-Trade Regulation.
 Verification bodies must assess and report any conflicts of interest with regard to prior relationships with the jurisdiction, its consultants, nested project developers, where appropriate, and any other relevant entities involved with implementation of the jurisdictional program.